3 Ways To Elevate A Living Space (To Your Space)

 Trust the journey, it is all a process.

-The more you look at spaces and identify the things that make a space work.
+We can apply the same notion of practice in spaces with decoration.
+The more we look at spaces and identify the things that make a space work.

-The easier it becomes to pin point what to highlight in our space, and detect things we need to incorporate to transform it.
+The easier it becomes to pin point what to highlight in our space.
+We will start to detect things we need to incorporate to transform it.

 Limit your vision, look at a space the same way you see a photo

-The photographers constantly use the rule of third to take their shots.
+The photographers use the rule of third to take their shots.

-Rule of third causes the photographer to look at the overall shot and put the capture under three segments, within the horizontal and vertical lines.
+Rule of third causes the photographer to look at the entire shot.
+And put the capture under three segments, within the horizontal and vertical lines.

 In a grid where these lines intersect, they place the photographed object.
-When done correctly, it catches the eye.
+When done right, it catches the eye.

-The same way, we can use the same concept in the space to see if the space is balanced and have harmony.
+The same way, we can use the same concept to balance the space.
+So it becomes harmonious.

 This helps us visualize the way we can position items in a room to achieve the right balance.